makyo/writing/work/claw17/disappearance/index.md

 "Mmhm," I nod.
 "Wipe everything down, put all the food away, put the chairs up, steal all the money from the drawer..."

-At that, the wolf laughs.
+The wolf laughs.
 "No more than ten percent, please.
 And girlie," he reaches out and pinches my ear between his claws.
 "Get your ears pierced with all sorts of crap or something so you can turn into a real punk.
 You're too wholesome-looking to be thieving."

 "Adam suggested the same thing.
 This town must be in sore need of a punk."